 Regular and punctual attendance is vital if a child is to progress at school.
-Children should be at school no later than 8.55am (9.00am for registration) although there is supervision on the playground from 8.45am.
+Children should be at school no later than 8.55am (9.00am for registration).
+Children can arrive in their classrooms from 8:45am.
 Children who arrive after the close of the register will be marked late.

 Our County Attendance officer is in regular contact and will monitor these children.